UAE says Chinese vaccine 86% effective, offers few details

 “The analysis shows no serious safety concerns,” the statement said, without detailing whether any participant suffered side effects.

 It wasn’t immediately clear if the announced results included only those taking part in the testing in the UAE or if they also include results from China and elsewhere.
 The statement described the vaccine as receiving “official registration” without elaborating on what that meant.

 Emirati officials and Sinopharm did not be immediately respond to questions from The Associated Press.

+However, calls Wednesday to SEHA, the Abu Dhabi health authority, included an option for individuals to schedule an appointment to receive a “COVID-19 vaccine.”
+The center was swamped with calls following the announcement on the vaccine’s efficacy.

 The Sinopharm vaccine has been approved for emergency use in a few countries and the company is still conducting late-stage clinical trials in 10 countries.
 Morocco is gearing up for an ambitious COVID-19 vaccination program, aiming to vaccinate 80% of its adults in an operation starting this month that’s relying initially on the Sinopharm vaccine.

 Sinopharm’s shot relies on a tested technology, using a killed virus to deliver the vaccine, similar to how polio immunizations are made.
-Leading Western competitors use newer, less-proven technology to target the coronavirus’ spike protein using RNA.
+Leading Western competitors, like the shot made by Pfizer and its German partner BioNTech, use newer, less-proven technology to target the coronavirus’ spike protein using RNA.

 Top officials in the UAE, including Dubai’s ruler Sheikh Mohammed bin Rashid Al Maktoum, have publicly receive the shots as part of the vaccine testing.